TTU Home Southwest Collection/Special Collections Library Home Resources Home

 • U 411.2 Parent and Family Relations Department, 1957-2011: The 2 box collection includes brochures, meeting minutes, newsletters, award certificates, memos, correspondence, event planning information, and two prints.

-Begun in 1927 with the first graduating class, the Texas Tech Alumni Association went through several name changes before settling on the name of Ex-Students Association in September of 1949.
+Begun in 1927 with the first graduating class, the Tech’s Alumni Association went through several name changes before settling on the name of Ex-Students Association in September 1949.
+The organization represents all who have attending Tech, not just its graduates, and publishes a bimonthly magazine called the Texas Techsan.
+Sponsoring events such as Homecoming, awards programs and chapter activities, the Association also provides numerous academic scholarships and offers support for various University and student groups.
 Another name change occurred in February 2002 when members of the organization voted to become the Texas Tech Alumni Association.

 II.
 Faculty and Staff Organizations